exothermic88/NCOS/README.md

 # NCOS

-**NCOS** is an Arch Linux-based operating system designed to offer a smooth, modern, and customizable user experience.
-It leverages the powerful and minimalistic foundation of Arch Linux, combined with the sleek and efficient **Cosmic** desktop environment.
+**NCOS** is an Arch Linux-based operating system featuring the **Cosmic** desktop environment designed to offer a smooth, modern, and customizable user experience.

 ## Features